thhaase/Bewertomat_3000/README.md

 # Bewertomat_3000

-The whole framework is very modular and easy to change.
-Everything is build around the data/.json file from wich the whole button menu is created.
+The entire framework is highly modular and easy to modify.
+Everything is built around the data/.json file, from which the entire button menu is created.